RaphaelIT7/gmod-holylib/README.md

 If you already had a `ghostinj.dll`, you can rename it to `ghostinj2.dll` and it will be loaded by holylib's ghostinj.

+# Next things
+- HLTV Client (New Lua class)
+- Add table support to all pvs functions
+- Add `pvs.SetPreventTransmitBulk`
+- Start getting windows symbols for everything.
+This will take a bit

 # Modules
 Each module has its own convar `holylib_enable_[module name]` which allows you to enable/disable specific modules.